GunavardhanParupelly/python-rta-pyspark-emr/README.md

 # RTA ETL Pipeline

-A scalable ETL pipeline for RTA data, built with PySpark.
+A scalable ETL pipeline for RTA data, built with Python and PySpark.

 ---